reem-codes/japana/README.md

 # About

-This is Japana. a Japanese analysis tool using Jim Breen's JMdict & KanjiDic2.
+This is Japana. a Japanese analysis tool using Jim Breen's JMdict & KanjiDic2 & mecab.

 You need to provide a text: novel, short story, song lyrics, article, sentence ..etc.